elejeune11/woundcompute/README.md

 python -m pip install -e .
 ```
 4. If you would like to see what packages this has installed, you can type ``pip list``
-5. You can test that the code is working with pytest:
+5. You can test that the code is working with pytest (all tests should pass):
 ```bash
 pytest -v --cov=woundcompute  --cov-report term-missing
 ```